Mregussek/MAREngine-docs/references/classes-graphics/renderpipeline.rst

 | void clearStatistics()      |
 +-----------------------------+

-Method resets statistics to its default values.
+Method resets statistics to their default values.

 Getters
 ~~~~~~~